GDevelopApp/GDevelop-documentation/docs/gdevelop5/publishing/index.md

 GDevelop allows you to publish your games to any modern platform: desktop, web and mobile.
 The game needs to be exported first.

-In order to export the game, click **Publish** in the GDevelop Interface.
+In order to export the game, click **Share** in the GDevelop Interface.
 You will be presented with multiple options to choose from:

 ![](/gdevelop5/sharegame.gif)

-## Publish and share on gd.games
+## Publish and share on GDevelop's free service gd.games

 **[gd.games](https://gd.games)** is the gaming platform hosted by GDevelop, dedicated to games powered by GDevelop.
 It's a perfect place to publish your game and share it to get feedback from players or friends.
 Hosting is free, and you can redirect your audience to the game page.